 Total amount of cash you need to withdraw from the bank = $290

-Once you have withdrawn the cash from your bank you need to split it into each of your cash envelopes.
+Once you have withdrawn the cash from your bank you need to split it into each of your money envelopes.
 You can use any envelopes for your cash.

 The envelopes need to be blank on the outside as you are going to be using this space to track how you spend your cash.

-Every time you spend any money from that cash envelope you need to write down how much you have spent and subtract it from your total.
+Every time you spend any of your envelope money you need to write down how much you have spent and subtract it from your total.